SPHERE: Unveiling Spatial Blind Spots in Vision-Language Models Through Hierarchical Evaluation: The SPHERE Benchmark

 \item \textbf{Distance + Size:} We pose questions about the relative size of objects located at different distances from the camera.
 To succeed at this task, the model must demonstrate an understanding of size constancy, or the ability to recognize that an object's actual size remains consistent despite changes in its apparent size due to distance or perspective. \end{itemize}

-\textbf{Reasoning tasks:} We design 2 tasks to evaluate the model's ability to perform logical reasoning of the 3D physical world based on its understanding of the input 2D image.
+\textbf{Reasoning tasks:} We design 2 tasks to evaluate the model's ability to logically reason about the 3D physical world based on its understanding of the input 2D image.
 In addition to the final reasoning-based questions, we include understanding-based questions as an intermediate step to check the model's comprehension of the 2D image.
+In our design, ``intermediate” questions focus on assessing the perception and understanding of visible objects and scenes.
+These tasks align with cognitive theories like Piaget's stages of cognitive development, which suggest that perceptual skills are crucial for building more abstract reasoning abilities assessed through the ``final” reasoning questions.
+The ``final” reasoning questions require the ability to infer the existence, position, or state of partially or non-visible objects and scenes that are physically plausible.
+These inferences rely on understanding spatial relationships and object permanence, as the missing information could only be revealed by changing viewpoints or interacting with the scene, such as moving objects to uncover hidden ones.

 \begin{itemize}[noitemsep] \item \textbf{Object occlusion:} This task evaluates a model's ability to infer the presence or properties of objects that may be fully occluded from the perspective of observer.
 From Figure~\ref{fig:annotation_examples}, an example of an intermediate understanding-based question is ``Which object is thicker?
-Fire hydrant or tree trunk?"
+Fire hydrant or tree trunk?”
 The final reasoning-based question is ``Where can a child be hiding?
-Behind the fire hydrant or behind the tree?"
+Behind the fire hydrant or behind the tree?”
 To answer this question correctly, the model needs to reason that a child is more likely to be obscured by the thicker tree.

 \item \textbf{Object manipulation:} This task tests a model's ability to reason about potential or hypothetical positions that objects can move to or be moved to within a scene, based on physical constraints.
 From Figure~\ref{fig:annotation_examples}, an example of an intermediate understanding-based question is ``What is behind the silver laptop?
-Empty space or window bars?"
+Empty space or window bars?”
 The final reasoning-based question is ``Sitting at the desk, how can you move the silver laptop?
-Away from you or toward you?"
+Away from you or toward you?”
 To answer this question correctly, the model needs to reason that a person at the desk cannot move the laptop further back as the laptop is already positioned against the window bars. \end{itemize}

 Successfully solving reasoning tasks requires multiple spatial and visual skills.
 We categorize these foundational skills as counting, distance, position, shape, size and other visual skills, such as perceiving color and transparency.
 We annotate these foundational skills and illustrate the distribution of their occurrences in Figure~\ref{fig:reasoning_skill_distribution}.